What is the Self-Sufficiency Standard?

 The Self-Sufficiency Standard defines the amount of income necessary to meet basic needs (including taxes) without public subsidies (e.g., public housing, food stamps, Medicaid or child care) and without private/informal assistance (e.g., free babysitting by a relative or friend, food provided by churches or local food banks, or shared housing).
 The family types for which a Standard is calculated range from one adult with no children, to one adult with one infant, one adult with one preschooler, and so forth, up to three-adult families with six teenagers.

 Why was the Self-Sufficiency Standard developed?

-How does the Self-Sufficiency Standard differ from the Federal Poverty Measure?
+How does the Self-Sufficiency Standard differ from the Official Poverty Measure?

-First conceived nearly five decades ago by Molly Orshansky, the official federal poverty level has now become out-of-date.
+First conceived five decades ago by Molly Orshansky, the official federal poverty measure has now become out-of-date.

-The Official Poverty Measure (OPM) is based on USDA food budgets that meet minimal nutritional standards.
+The Official Poverty Measure (OPM) is based on U.S. Department of Agriculture food budgets that meet minimal nutritional standards.
 Because families in the 1950s spent an average of one-third of their income on food, it was assumed that multiplying the food budget by three would result in an amount that would be adequate to meet other basic needs as well.
 Since its creation, the OPM has only been updated for inflation.
 OPM thresholds reflect the number of adults and children, but they do not vary by age of children, nor by place.
-Read more on the Official Poverty Measure and the Supplemental Poverty Measure here.
+Read more on the Official Poverty Measure and the Supplemental Poverty Measure.

 - The Self-Sufficiency Standard is based on ALL major budget items faced by working adults, not just food.
 These basic needs include housing, child care, food, health care, transportation, taxes, and miscellaneous costs.